bllanos/201503_direct3d_demo/README.md

 set up to reference `DirectXTK/DirectXTK_Desktop_2013.vcxproj`.
 If you are using Visual Studio 2012 instead of Visual Studio 2013, you may need to change the reference to `DirectXTK/DirectXTK_Desktop_2012.vcxproj`.
+(Similar steps will need to be followed for versions of Visual Studio other than 2012.)

 ### Building and Executing the Project

+Open the Visual Studio solution file `game.sln` and examine the 'Solution Explorer' pane to check that all projects have been loaded properly.

-The program should build and run with Visual Studio 2012 or higher on a system running Windows 7 or higher.
+The solution should build and run with Visual Studio 2012 or higher on a system running Windows 7 or higher.
 Development was undertaken primarily on Windows 7 with Visual Studio 2013 and DirectX 11-compatible graphics hardware.